FreeFem/FreeFem-doc/docs/documentation/MeshGeneration.md

 ```

 **"gluing" different mesh**
-In line 17 of the previous file, the method to "gluing" different mesh of the same dimension in FreeFem++ is using.
+In line 17 of the previous file, the method to "gluing" different meshes of the same dimension in FreeFem++ is using.
 This function is the operator "+" between meshes.
-The method implemented need that the point in adjacent mesh are the same.
+The method implemented needs the point in adjacent meshes to be the same.

 ## Mesh in three dimensions

 ### Cube

-A new function `:::freefem cube` like the function `:::freefem square` in 2d is the simple way to build cubic object, in plugin `:::freefem msh3` (need `:::freefem load "msh3"`).
+A new function `:::freefem cube` like the function `:::freefem square` in 2d is the simple way to a build cubic object, in plugin `:::freefem msh3` (need `:::freefem load "msh3"`).

 The following code generates a $3\times 4 \times 5$ grid in the unit cube $[0, 1]^3$.